-Armored vehicle-enabled soldiers and the designers who build them understand that a main battle tank must balance three critical elements in order to "complete the mission."
+Armored vehicle-enabled soldiers and the designers who build them understand that a main battle tank must balance three critical elements to "complete the mission."

 First, a main battle tank must have superior firepower, being able to reliably counter and defeat its adversaries on the field of battle.

-Third, to survive multiple engagements, a tank must be highly mobile so as to stay out of harm's way, reposition to counter the enemy's armor, and dispose of its tactical weaponry.
+Third, to survive multiple engagements, a tank must be highly mobile to stay out of harm's way, reposition to counter the enemy's armor, and dispose of its tactical weaponry.

 When David fought Goliath, he lacked protection (a shield) and "firepower" (a sword or spear).
 But he was able to override these deficiencies through superior mobility, skill with a slingshot... and tactics.

-Proper planning, patience, and execution with precious metals adds a decisive safety factor with less correlation to other asset holdings.
+Proper planning, patience, and execution with precious metals add a decisive safety factor with less correlation to other asset holdings.

 Since the invention of the modern tank near the end of WWI, the three imperatives listed above have been manipulated in an attempt to gain a battlefield advantage without throwing the trifecta out of reasonable balance.

 In WWII on the Eastern Front against the Russians, consider the German Jagdtiger ("Hunting Tiger").